-This year Google started the process where when a web user visits a website that doesn't have SSL encryption, a warning would be displayed.
+This year Google started a new process: when a web user visits a website that doesn't have SSL encryption, a warning is displayed.
 The problem is that most people don't know what website SSL even is and what the warning means.
 In the mean time, the warning message has been wreaking havoc for web developers.
 Clients are calling panic stricken that there is something wrong with their website.
 I see this as another example of how Google will disrupt its own SEO industry for monetary gain.
 This shift in thinking isn't necessary or even urgent.
 The information presented by its very nature is misleading and makes it difficult for internet marketing companies to manage.

 So What is Website SSL?

 Let me back up a bit and explain what SSL is.
 SSL stands for Secure Sockets Layer; it is the industry standard technology that encrypts data transmitted between an individual’s browser and the web server.
 The link guarantees that any data entered into the web server from the browser will remain private.
 Essentially, instead of having data visible to anybody that can intercept it for their own purposes, it is invisible with SSL in place.
 The technology is used by millions of company websites to protect their customers’ interactions with their online business.
 A good example of this is when you fill out a form on a website with your credit card information.
 You always want to see a green lock in the address bar because it means that you are using a payment system that will protect you from a hacker stealing your identity online after you click submit.
 It is also a good idea for websites to have the green lock for contact forms where you enter personal identification such as your phone number and address.